marcpouzet/zrun/README.md

 that deal with all the language features of Zélus.
 Continuous-time features (ODEs and zero-crossings) are not treated for the moment.

 Zrun was inspired by several works.
-The PhD. thesis of G.~Gonthier 1/ "Sémantiques et modèles d'exécution des langages réactifs synchrones : application à Esterel", 1988; 2/ the paper "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and
+The PhD. thesis of Gonthier 1/ "Sémantiques et modèles d'exécution des langages réactifs synchrones : application à Esterel", 1988; 2/ the paper "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and